SilverKineticsIndustries/w80/README.md

   ./tests/server/.runsettings file looks fine.
 It should have been created during "make init" stage.
 Afterwards, you can run the tests from VS Code.

-  You can also run unit and integration outside of VS Code by runnung:
+  You can also run unit and integration outside of VS Code by running:

      make run-server-tests